 This was the pleasant view I had eating a late breakfast at my resort and trying to figure out how I should spend what was left of my last day in Panglao island, Bohol.

-Having a little stroll down Alona beach to look for an idea of what to do with my last day
+Having a little stroll down Alona beach looking for an idea what to do with my last day

 A small bangka on the way